 Best Inversion table brands

-One model that consistently receives great reviews is the Teeter EP-960, with back pain relief kit, is one of the best inversion tables as reported by users.
+One model that consistently receives great reviews is the Teeter EP-960, with back pain relief kit, which is one of the best inversion tables as reported by users.
 It is sturdy, has substantial hand-grips, and comes with a 5-year warranty.
 With inversion therapy becoming more popular, there are more and more companies moving into this space, making their own version of these tables.
 There are some things you might want to consider before buying an inversion table.

 You definitely want to look at the quality of the manufacturer’s product line.
 You are turning yourself upside down, with your head toward the ground, so you absolutely want to be sure that inversion table reviews, and not just what the company website is saying, speak favorably about the quality of workmanship.